hphelion/documentation/community/community.faq.md

 ####What is the price for HP Helion OpenStack Community? #### {#whatprice}

-It is completely free to license and download.
+It is completely free to download and use.

-####Will HP Helion OpenStack Community work with hybrid or public cloud projects? #### {#hybridorpubliccloud}
+####Will HP Helion OpenStack Community edition work with hybrid or public cloud projects? #### {#hybridorpubliccloud}

-No. HP Helion OpenStack Community is tested and supported by HP for enterprise-grade, small-scale, private cloud deployments.
+No. Currently, HP Helion OpenStack Community edition is supported by HP for small-scale, private cloud deployments only.

 ####How many nodes does it support? #### {#nodes}

-Up to 30 nodes, in the final release.
+Up to 30 nodes in the final release.

 ####How many virtual machines does it support? #### {#virtualmachines}

-Up to 600.
+Up to 600, subject to the size of the VMs and the customer's hardware capacity.

 ####How can customers update the software? #### {#softwareupdate}

-HP provides automated, live distribution of updates.
+HP will be providing an automated update mechanism.

 ####Does it include an operating system (OS)? #### {#includeOS}

 Yes.
-It includes an integrated Linux&#174; host OS hardened and tested for this distribution.
+It includes an integrated Linux&#174; host OS, hardened and tested for OpenStack.

-####Does the distribution include non-OpenStack tools? #### {#nonopenstack}

-No. HP Helion OpenStack Community is a pure distro that leverages OpenStack community standards with no mix of proprietary or non-OpenStack tools.

-###Does this distribution include the OpenStack Icehouse release? #### {#icehouse}

-Yes, and HP is one of the first vendors to release a supported, productized distro based on Icehouse.

-####Is the HP Helion OpenStack Community upgradeable? #### {#upgrade}
+####Is the HP Helion OpenStack Community edition upgradeable? #### {#upgrade}

 Yes.
-Clients who begin with the free HP Helion OpenStack Community can migrate to large, enterprise-grade production upgrade to HP Helion OpenStack.
+Customers who begin with HP Helion OpenStack Community edition can migrate to larger, enterprise-grade installations using full HP Helion OpenStack.

 ####Can HP Helion OpenStack Community be run on non-HP hardware? #### {#nonhphardware}

-Yes.
-The advantage of open source is clients can avoid vendor lock-in.
-Standards-based APIs are portable across OpenStack-based public, private, and managed clouds, so they can easily move workloads to any cloud.
-HP is agnostic about which hardware vendor is used.
+Yes, provided the hardware meets the minimum specification.
+HP will be working with HP Helion Community edition users to develop a list of third party hardware on which the distribution is known to run.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>